kmdlogic/kmd-logic-digitalpost-console-sample/README.md

 ## Callback sample

 When configuring your digital post configuration you can optionally specify a callback URL.
 This allows you to be notified when a citizen or company interacts with your message.

-Most importantly, this is how you make use of the inbuilt Digital Post consent feature.
+Most importantly, this is how you make use of the inbuilt digital post consent feature.
 To enable consent you must arrange with the underlying provider for a `MaterialID` to be configured with this option.
 NOTE: There is a cost associated with this capability.

 ## Doc2Mail Provider

-Doc2Mail is an e-Boks provider which can be used in any scenario.
+Doc2Mail is a provider which can be used in by any system.
 Please contact [Charlie Tango](mailto:e-boks@charlietango.dk) or call [25 10 43 01](tel:+4525104301) to arrange your credentials.
 There is a cost to use this service.

 ## e-Boks Provider

-The e-Boks platform may be accessed directly by approved Government agencies.
-This can be arranged through Nets.
+The e-Boks platform may be used directly by approved government agencies.
+Access can be arranged by contacting Nets.

 ## Digital Post Fake Provider

 The Fake Provider is a simple solution for use in Demo or Test environments and also allows you to begin development immediately whilst you wait for your formal credentials.

 The fake provider accepts any message sent and always returns a successful response.
-No callbacks are executed with the fake provider.